Ananya1907/QFN80_65nm_PCB/README.md

 ## Repository Contents
 * 'PCB_v1.pdf': Contains the complete design files for the first version of the test board.
 * 'PCB_v2.pdf': Contains the complete design files for the revised, final version of the test board.
+* 'PCB_v3.pdf': Contains the complete design files for an alternate version of the test board using a QFN socket.

 ## Design Versions